Who are you?

 What a great idea!
 This is why I love people; they can stimulate you to think in ways you might not otherwise think.
 She was right, as a child, I had loved dollhouses.
 Some of the first dreams I remember are those of very intricate and detailed dollhouses.
 Although I had one, it had molded plastic furniture.
-I longed for furniture that actually worked, with drawers that opened and closed, lights that turned on, stairs that a doll could climb.
+I longed for furniture that actually worked, with drawers that opened and closed lights that turned on and stairs that a doll could climb.

 More discoveries produced little objects.
 An empty top to a shampoo bottle made the perfect base for a leather button, which made a footstool.
 I even sprouted a live plant from a carrot placed in water and planted it in another bottle top, then used string to make it into a hanging planter.

 I became so enthused with the creative process I could hardly sleep.
-Everywhere I looked I saw something that could be made into a little piece of furniture: the lid of an orange juice can became a serving tray, covered with a plastic coated playing card.
+Everywhere I looked I saw something that could be made into a little piece of furniture: the lid of an orange juice can become a serving tray, covered with a plastic-coated playing card.
 I cut other cards to make matching placemats to go with the serving tray.